Closter, New Jersey: Economy

 Closter has an outdoor mall called Closter Plaza that includes stores, restaurants and a movie theater.
 First constructed in the 1960s, a long-term construction project began in July 2015 that added a Whole Foods, Target, HomeGoods, and other new businesses to the 208000 sqft mall, which occupies a 16 acres site.
 In August 2012, the mall was used for filming scenes for the film The Wolf of Wall Street.
 The renovation project, which had been in the works for more than a decade, was completed in late 2016.

 Sports and recreation

-The Closter Golf Center includes a 120 stalls in a two-story driving range, as well as a mini golf course.
+The Closter Golf Center includes 120 stalls in a two-story driving range, as well as a mini golf course.